The Anaesthesia and Perioperative Care Priority Setting Partnership

 The Anaesthesia and Perioperative Care Priority Setting Partnership is a collaborative effort asking patients, the public and clinical professionals to identify the most important directions for new research in anaesthesia and perioperative care.

-The ten highest priorities for new research were chosen at the Final Workshop on 12th May 2015; you can see these top ten research priorities here and read about how they were selected below.
+The ten highest priorities for new research were chosen at the Final Workshop on 12th May 2015; you can see these Top Ten Research Priorities here and read about how they were selected below.
+Please watch our short animation describing the PSP process and outcomes:

 Anaesthesia and Perioperative Care Priority Setting animation